Joshua-Booth/realiveyouth/content/articles/was-jesus-resurrected.md

 categories: explain
 type: articles
 image: /uploads/federico-beccari-477296.jpg
+author: "R. Robert Creech, Ph.D."
 link: ""
 ---
 ## Was Jesus Resurrected?

-By:  R. Robert Creech, Ph.D.

 The idea of a dead man returning to life does not fit anything we know about reality.